Marriage? Shacking Up? Not Likely

 - Showering is optional when single.
 Before you start pinching your noses, I shower and do so very often.
+I assure you I am showering plentifully!
+This is especially true since refurbishing some aspects of the bathroom with the help of GlassShowerDirect.
 However, it can be an optional activity on those days when life is as such that all you want to do is stay in your pajamas all day, into evening and fall asleep right there on the couch with the television watching you – without explaining or apologizing.

 - My daughter and I are pretty close, sharing most things and details of our lives.
 We have our differences and some of them are quite amusing.
 One day we fell into an hysterical bout of laughter when she noticed my poor ‘gardening’ skills.
 She cautioned me that if I wanted to be in a relationship, I would need to sharpen my blades and tend to the ‘bush’ that was threatening to overtake my property.
 See, there are times when I am just not in the mood or landscaping is the last thing on my mind and so my field gets a bit overgrown.
 As a single woman, that is no big deal but, as my daughter said, intimate partners these days, thanks to the media and general hype, prefer a smooth landing ground.
 To heck with them!

 Five Reasons And More